Fashion Notes: Woke Luxury Brands Get Looted as They Throw Support Behind Black Lives Matter

 Nordstrom

 On May 31, Nordstrom executives posted online their support for Black Lives Matter.
-The day before, rioters looted a Nordstrom store in Los Angeles, California and set fire to a Nordstrom in Seattle, Washington.
+The day before, rioters looted a Nordstrom store in Los Angeles, California, and set fire to a Nordstrom in Seattle, Washington.

 #seattleprotest Nordstrom and cop cars on fire. pic.twitter.com/88KQYCPIsJ